My Blogging Journey

 Who is This Blog For?

 It is for me.
 I miss being able to express myself artistically and creatively.
 Sure.
-I can do that in my living room of my home while I’m curled up on the couch with my kitty, Daphne, watching Netflix.
+I can do that in the living room of my home while I’m curled up on the couch with my kitty, Daphne, watching Netflix.
 But blogging holds me accountable for completing my projects, which is always an issue for me.
 I tend to have a ton of WIPs going at once, but I have a hard time getting around to finishing them.

 It is also for you.
 I love having the opportunity to share with you not only my craft projects, but any tips, tricks, book reviews, craft roundups, tutorials, and other crafty things that I find interesting and useful.

-If you have a pattern that you would like for me to craft and feature on my blog, please fill out the contact form on my contact page with the name of the pattern, designer, and a current link to the pattern.
+If you have a pattern that you would like for me to craft and feature on my blog, please fill out the contact form on my contact page with the name of the pattern, the designer, and a current link to the pattern.
 If it is something that I feel would fit well with my blog, I’ll add it to my to-make list.

 Frequently Asked Questions